-Imagining how the fur traders navigated hooks me, because they didn’t use maps.
+Imagining how the fur traders navigated hooks me, because they didn’t navigate using maps .
 Besides, it’s how I figure out what Andre is up against at each part of the journey.

 1. Auchagah’s Map of the Boundary Waters

 In 1729, a Cree Indian named Auchagah sketched a map on birch bark for Pierre LaVerendrye, who wanted to reach the Western Sea (hoping for quick access to the Pacific Ocean).
-Auchagah drew how his tribe traversed the boundary lakes and rivers between northern Minnesota and Manitoba.
+Auchagah drew how his tribe traversed the boundary lakes and rivers from Ontario, northern Minnesota and north and west of Manitoba (this is not all of his map).
 Which LaVerendrye found very handy as he extended the fur trade with forts and posts across those waters.